golang/proposal/design/27935-unbounded-queue-package.md

 structure, "Front" and "Pop" returns a second bool parameter to indicate whether the returned value is valid and whether the queue is empty or not.

-The reasonale for above method names and signatures are the need to keep compatibility with existing Go data structures such as the [list](https://github.com/golang/go/blob/master/src/container/list/list.go), [ring](https://github.com/golang/go/blob/master/src/container/ring/ring.go) and
+The resonale for above method names and signatures are the need to keep compatibility with existing Go data structures such as the [list](https://github.com/golang/go/blob/master/src/container/list/list.go), [ring](https://github.com/golang/go/blob/master/src/container/ring/ring.go) and